tskisner/desibuild/README.md

     $>  module use <prefix>/modulefiles
     $>  module load desi

-Where <prefix> is obviously what you specified with the "-p" option to desi_setup.
+Where "prefix" is obviously what you specified with the "-p" option to desi_setup.